Student Life Policies

-Authority of the Conduct Board
+Authority of the Student Conduct System

 Members of the University community have the responsibility to conduct themselves in a manner that upholds the law and respects the rights of others.
 The Student Conduct Code outlines the standards of behavior established by the University for undergraduates.

 The University may institute action on a disciplinary matter when the interests of the University community are at stake.
-The conduct system is not intended to replace public law enforcement or to provide non-Hopkins community members with a personal redress mechanism.
+The conduct system is not intended to replace public law enforcement nor to provide non-Hopkins community members with a personal redress mechanism.

-The conduct system coordinated by the Office of the Dean of Student Life addresses alleged violations of the student conduct by individual undergraduate students.
+The conduct system coordinated by the Office of the Dean of Student Life addresses alleged violations of the Student Conduct Code by individual undergraduate students.
 The disciplinary structures and processes of the Interfraternity Council and the Student Activities Commission address alleged violations by fraternity and student organizations of the policies of those groups.
 A student who commits misconduct that violates both the conduct code and student organization policies may be held accountable through both the conduct system and the disciplinary structure of their organization.
 Academic misconduct is addressed by the Undergraduate Academic Ethics Board.